-In FY 2016, 290 employees (19%) completed the existing online No FEAR training module1 and 326 (22%) new employees received the training via new employee orientation.
-The remaining employees will take the online module in FY 2017.
-NSF has an online training module that has been used since FY 2015 for existing employees on the provisions of the No

-1 1,457 total workforce employees

-FEAR Act, in which recertification training is required every two years.2 The 2016 Analysis, which provides an overview of the data required by the No FEAR Act, is attached as Enclosure 2.
-Additionally, this Analysis addresses on-going initiatives that demonstrate NSF's commitment to ensuring a diverse and dynamic workforce that is poised to carry out NSF's mission into the 21st century
+Of the 1488 employees onboard in FY 2018, 447 (30%) completed the existing online No FEAR training module included in Tab 1, and 178 (12%) received the training via new employee orientation included in Tab 3.
+NSF has an online training module that has been used since FY 2015 for existing employees on the provisions of the No FEAR Act, in which recertification training is required every two years.
+The 2018 Analysis, which provides an overview of the data required by the No FEAR Act, is attached as Tab 2.
+Additionally, this Analysis addresses on-going initiatives that demonstrate NSF's commitment to ensuring a diverse and dynamic workforce that is poised to carry out NSF's mission into the 21st century.

-2 The recertification training requirement is a bi-annual process and odd-numbered years reflect a higher number of employees having taken the training due to the entire workforce taking it the first year.
+The recertification training requirement is a bi-annual process and odd-numbered years reflect a higher number of employees having taken the training due to the entire workforce taking it the first year.